ijt/phx_snowpack_demo/tutorial.md

-# Debugable JavaScript in Phoenix via Snowpack
+# Debuggable JavaScript in Phoenix via Snowpack

 By default, Phoenix integrates webpack into new projects when `mix phx.new` is invoked.
-That is great for deploying small bundles in production, however it can get in the way of debugging the JavaScript code in your project since webpack rewrites it into a form that is hard to map back to the original code.
+That is great for deploying small bundles in production, however it can get in the way of debugging the JavaScript code in your project since webpack rewrites it in a way that is hard to read.

 Luckily there is an alternative to webpack called [Snowpack](https://www.snowpack.dev/) that makes debugging easy.
-Snowpack makes minor enough changes to the source files that it's typically clear how they map back to the original.
+Snowpack makes minor enough changes to the source files that they are about as readable as the original source files.

-In this document, I'll show how to start a Phoenix project using Snowpack so you can start enjoying its advantages.
+In this tutorial, I'll show how to start a Phoenix project using Snowpack so you can start enjoying its advantages.

 Prerequisites:
 * Elixir is installed so you have the mix command